 Walking the Talk

-Ben’s love of Jesus was front and center.
-He did not just talk about his faith; he exemplified it by his character.
-In the words of a close friend, “Ben lived the way Christ wanted us to live”.
-His opening line About himself in LinkedIn boldly calls out his love for his Savior:
+Ben did not just talk about his faith; he exemplified it through his character.
+In the words of a close friend, “Ben lived the way Christ wanted us to live.”
+His opening line on his LinkedIn account boldly demonstrated this (“About”):

 “Hello my name is Ben Kelly.
 Some of my life passions include: a love for my Savior Jesus Christ …”

+Ben was not hiding whom he believed would save him on his day of reckoning.(7) He finished strong.
 In the book of Matthew, Jesus spoke about the importance of doing God’s will to reveal His love and presence in the world: